MAKEUP PRODUCTS (NON-PERMANENT)

 55414

-While the majority of chemicals in beauty products pose little or absolutely no threat, dozens are linked to substantial medical problems, such as developmental delays and cancer.
-Chemicals in cosmetics get into the body through inhalation, ingestion, and the skin, and lead to similar risks as food chemicals, per this site.
+Though many chemicals in cosmetics present little or zero risk, several have been associated to severe medical conditions, including developmental delays and cancer.
+Chemicals in cosmetics enter your body through the skin and inhalation, and lead to similar problems as food chemicals, per this site.

-Contaminants and chemicals linked to cancer can be found in food, water, and a lot of other everyday items.
-Yet, no kind of consumer items is subject to less government management than cosmetics and other personal care products, including Stars In Your Eyes Palette.
-Though many of the chemicals in cosmetics and personal care products in all likelihood present minimal risk, your exposure to a few has been linked to serious health disorders, including cancer.
+Contaminants and chemicals linked to cancer are found in water, food, and various other everyday products.
+But, no kind of consumer products is accountable to less government oversight than cosmetics, including Stars In Your Eyes Palette.
+Though many of the chemicals and contaminants in cosmetics and personal care products most likely pose little risk, your exposure to some has been linked to serious health problems, such as cancer.